3 Women On The Joy Of Making Your Own Clothes

 Advertisement

 Now, our conservatory is my sewing room.
-One thing you don’t realise when you start out is how much you’ll accumulate!
-For material, I love Simply Fabrics in Brixton, The New Craft House and Fabworks.
+One thing you don’t realize when you start out is how much you’ll accumulate!
+For material, I love Simply Fabrics in Brixton, The New Craft House, and Fabworks.
 How much I make varies; last year on average I made something new every week.
 A complex piece like a coat would take several [weeks] but I could make two or three skirts or tops a week.
-At this stage I’m conscious I don’t need anything so I’m more focused on new skills I want to learn or something that’s more creatively inspiring, like using a new fabric.
-I’d say two thirds of my wardrobe are things I’ve made; it feels strange to wear something I haven’t now.
+At this stage, I’m conscious if I don’t need anything so I’m more focused on new skills I want to learn or something that’s more creatively inspiring, like using new fabric.
+I’d say two-thirds of my wardrobe are things I’ve made; it feels strange to wear something I haven’t now.
 I really enjoy making things for my daughter, and from a sustainability aspect, children’s clothes tend to be poorly made and in bad materials.

 Advertisement